-WOD provides easy access to more than 20,000 datasets consisting of millions of uniformly formatted records, also called profiles, submitted by about 90 countries and continually updated.
+WOD provides access to millions of uniformly formatted records, also called profiles, submitted by about 90 countries and continually updated.
+Each quarterly update includes additional historical and recent data.
+Every five years, the WOD undergoes a major update to incorporate the most comprehensive data available to the oceanographic community, with the most recent update in 2018, called WOD18.
 Each profile provides a snapshot of oceanographic conditions at one time from one location.
 Combined with other available profiles over discrete time periods, a view of regional and global changes in the ocean can emerge.

 Researchers and the WOD

 Whether studying the relationship of the ocean to Earth, conducting fisheries research, or managing marine resources, scientists and managers depend on observations of the marine environment.
-The WOD contributes to many types of diverse research applications, from data assimilation models to the study of foraging habits of seal lions, walruses, and seals.
+The WOD contributes to many types of diverse research applications from data assimilation models to understanding foraging habits of marine mammals to studying fisheries ecology.

 WOD relies on data from institutional, national, and regional data centers as well as from individual scientists and scientific teams.
 In short, those who use the WOD also contribute to it.
-Oceanographers at NCEI’s Ocean Climate Laboratory quality control all WOD data.
+Oceanographers at NCEI’s Ocean Climate Laboratory scientifically quality-control all WOD profile data.

 Ocean Data Instruments

-A number of instruments and techniques are used to gather data from the ocean over time.
+A number of instruments and techniques can be used to gather data from the ocean.